leontopliss/nodejs-gcp-dwd-with-default-creds/README.md

 defaultcreddelegation.js contains the code for retrieving an access token, or authenticated GCP client

+If using outside GCP for example on a development machine (where default credentials are not avaliable) defaultcreddelegation.js will fall back to using a JSON key file.
+The location of this file should be specified in the OS environment variable GOOGLE_APPLICATION_CREDENTIALS.
+Whilst running in GCP defaultcreddelegation.js will always attempt to use default credentials

-Use of this is demonstrated with two examples
+Use of this is demonstrated with two examples:

 ### Send a email using Node Mailer, Gmail API's using OAuth and GCP Default Credentials